PuzzleBot/Cminus-Compiler/README.md

 To test source code like "euclid.cm", type

-    "java -classpath /usr/share/java/cup.jar:.:./bin/:./absyn/ Main FILE=<filename>"
+    "java -classpath /usr/share/java/cup.jar:.:./bin/:./absyn/:./symtable/ Main <filename>"
     replacing <filename> with a path to a cminus file.

+    Running options (append after the file name):
+	-a : Display the abstract syntax tree
+	-s : Display the symbol table

-The syntax tree will be displayed on the screen.
+Either the syntax tree, symbol table, or both will be displayed on the screen depending on flags given.

+Alternatively, the following commands will run the program with the file test/euclid.cm:

+    make run          (both -a and -s)
+    make runAST       (-a only)
+    make runTable     (-s only)

 To rebuild the parser, type "make clean" and type "make" again.

   Also note that all the abstract syntax tree structures are defined under the directory "absyn" and within "Absyn.java" class, the showTree function is implemented.
 In addition, since some java files are generated automatically, they may contain variables that are not used, which are safe to ignore in the compilation process.

-Error recovery notes:
-- The parser will recover from invalid expressions that are not missing right brackets.
-- However, invalid variable declarations cannot be recovered from and cause error reports instead